Japan worries about Boeing retreat in wake of JAL defection

 According to the European Union, which is locked in an aircraft subsidy dispute with the United States, Boeing benefits from support from the Japanese government for development of the 787, including financing of up to 70 percent of development costs incurred by Japanese suppliers.

-Attention in Japan has now turned to Boeing’s battle with Airbus to supply JAL’s rival ANA Holdings (9202.T).
+Attention in Japan has now turned to Boeing’s battle with Airbus to supply JAL’s rival ANA Holdings.

 Like JAL, ANA is looking to buy around 30 jets to retire its aging long-haul 777s and is considering the carbon composite A350 and the 777X as replacements.